mariadb-corporation/MaxScale/Documentation/Tutorials/Avrorouter-Tutorial.md

 ```

 To use the _cdc.py_ command line client to connect to the CDC service, we must first
 create a user.
-This can be done via maxadmin by executing the following command.
+This can be done via maxctrl by executing the following command.

 ```
-maxadmin call command cdc add_user avro-service maxuser maxpwd
+maxctrl call command cdc add_user avro-service maxuser maxpwd
 ```

 This will create the _maxuser:maxpwd_ credentials which can then be used to